 The Revised Total Coliform Rule (RTCR) seeks to prevent waterborne diseases caused by E. coli.
 E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.
 Human pathogens in these wastes can cause short-term effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
-They may pose a greater health risk for infants, young children.
+They may pose a greater health risk for infants, young children,

-Violation Type Violation Date Explanation Corrective Action MONITORING, ROUTINE, MAJOR (RTCR) 7/1/2022- 7/31/2022 We failed to test our drinking water for the contaminant and period indicated.
+Violation Type Violation Date Explanation Corrective Action MONITORING, ROUTINE, MAJOR (RTCR) 6/1/2022- 6/30/2022 The previous owner failed to test our drinking water for the contaminant and period indicated.
 Because of this failure, we cannot be sure of the quality of our drinking water during the period indicated.
-Required monitoring has resumed.
-CSWR-Texas implemented new protocols to ensure all samples are collected when required.
+CSWR has implemented new policies to ensure timely testing and reporting.